FAQ and Q&A

 -What are 10 random facts about yourself?

 1. When I was a baby, Reba Mcentire's (THE Reba) bus broke down on the road by our house.
-My Dad and Uncle fixed it for her while she sang to my neighbors and family in my backyard.
+My Dad and Uncle fixed it for her.
 I was in a baby swing and she said I was the 'cutest thing'.
-True story ;)
+True story.

 2. I love olives, green and black.
 LOVE!
 When I was a kid, I used to get jars of olives at the store instead of candy.
 Don't judge me!